 Kia Ceed petrol engines

 There are three petrol engines and all can be recommended, depending on your needs.
-The 1.0-litre T-GDI has 118bhp and accelerates from 0-60mph in 10.7 seconds, while the new 1.4-litre T-GDI with 138bhp takes a respectable 8.6 seconds to do the same.
+The 1.0-litre T-GDI has 118bhp and accelerates from 0-60mph in 10.8 seconds, while the new 1.5-litre T-GDI with 158bhp takes a respectable 8.1 seconds to do the same.
 It’s an impressive engine, feeling smooth and punchy when pulling away or if you put your foot down in a higher gear.

-Every engine besides the 1.6-litre petrol is paired with a six-speed manual gearbox, unless you choose the optional seven-speed dual-clutch automatic, which is available for the 1.4-litre T-GDi petrol and 1.6-litre CRDi diesel.
+Every engine besides the 1.6-litre petrol is paired with a six-speed manual gearbox, unless you choose the optional seven-speed dual-clutch automatic, which is available for the 1.5-litre T-GDi petrol and 1.6-litre CRDi diesel.
 This costs around £800, but we found it could be a bit sluggish, so we recommend sticking with the easy and sweet-shifting manual.

-Kia introduced an all-new 1.6-litre CRDi diesel engine with 114bhp in 2018.
+Kia has introduced a 1.6-litre CRDi diesel engine with 134bhp and mild-hybrid hardware.
 Not only is it quieter than before, it’s also a lot cleaner.
-Both the manual and automatic versions take 10.5 seconds to go from 0-60mph.
-Despite the engine’s relatively modest output, it feels brisk enough on the road and proves a good match for the 1.6-litre TDI in the Volkswagen Golf, with its extra torque making it feel a bit quicker in real-word scenarios.
+Both the manual and automatic versions take less than 10 seconds to go from 0-60mph.
+Despite the engine’s relatively modest output, it feels brisk enough on the road and proves a good match for the entry-level 2.0-litre TDI in the Volkswagen Golf, with its extra torque making it feel a bit quicker in real-word scenarios.
 It’s just as quiet and boasts smooth power delivery, too.

-Eventually, the Ceed engine range will likely feature Kia’s latest ‘EcoDynamics+’ mild-hybrid technology, which recuperates some energy as the car decelerates and under braking, stores it in a small battery and then uses it to assist the engine under acceleration.
-Not only does this improve the efficiency of the engine, it also allows the stop-start to work more of the time.
+The diesel features 48-volt mild-hybrid technology, which recuperates some energy as the car decelerates and under braking, stores it in a small battery and then uses it to assist the engine.